 Luckily, odors from your indoor hot tub can be combated with proper ventilation and well-balanced water.

-6 Things to Consider Before Your Indoor Hot Tub Installation
+6 Things to Consider For Indoor Hot Tub Installation

 If you’re planning on an indoor hot tub installation or are simply trying to get a better understanding of what to expect should you opt for this style, here are six things you should consider.